Last Updated on September 19, 2020 by Allen Stafford

-In a previous post titled, “Crafting Effective Company Mission Statements,” I discussed elements that make for an effective mission statement.
+In a previous post titled, “How to Write a Better Company Mission Statement,” I discussed elements that make for an effective mission statement.
 In this post, I explain what a vision statement is, the difference between a mission and vision statement, and how to write a mission and vision statement for your organization.

-As a reminder, a mission statement is a brief, yet memorable statement that communicates the organization’s reason for existing.
+As a reminder, a mission statement is a brief yet memorable statement that communicates the organization’s reason for existing.
 Conversely, the vision statement is a declaration of the organization’s aspirations.
-In other words, the vision declares where the organization wants to be at some point in the future.
-Thus, the difference between the mission and vision is that the mission statement is the here and now, declaring the organization’s purpose and the vision is what the organization aspires to become at some point in the future.
+In other words, the vision declares where the organization wants to be in the future.
+Thus, the difference between the mission and vision is that the mission statement is the here and now, declaring the organization’s purpose.
+The vision is what the organization aspires to become in the future.

-Mission and vision statements make up three essential parts of a business strategy.
-They:
+Mission and vision statements make up three essential parts of a business strategy:

-- Work synergistically toward measuring the success or failure of strategic goals; vision serves as a high-level leader while the mission serves as tactical measures that are specific
+- Work synergistically toward measuring strategic goals’ success or failure; vision serves as a high-level leader while the mission serves as specific tactical measures.

 Crafting an Effective Mission Statement

-In this next section, I walk you through the process of crafting a compelling mission and vision statement.
-Keep in mind that crafting a mission and vision statement is a process that involves key stakeholders.
+In this next section, I walk you through crafting a compelling mission and vision statement.
+Keep in mind that composing a mission and vision statement is a process that involves key stakeholders.
 It takes time to develop a compelling mission and vision.
 Four steps make up the method of developing, executing, and maintaining synchronicity with the mission, vision, and overall business strategy:

 - The planning and process

 - Content development of the mission and vision